 Here’s some of the content we’ll cover within the course:

 - Creating a body of work with your life

 - Living in response to God’s work all around you

 - How working in bursts creates much needed margin

 - Cultivating creative talent

-- Producing deep work and resisting the urge to copy
+- Producing deep work and resisting the urge to phone it in

-- Releasing artists to join in the work of the gospel
+- Joining in the work of the gospel

 The course is for: